LBL-EESA/alquimia-dev/doc/batch-tests.rst

 Automated test driver
 ---------------------

-The automated test driver compares the pflotran observation data for the problem with a similarly structured alquimia batch_chem output file.
+The automated test driver compares the PFloTran observation data for the problem with a similarly structured alquimia batch_chem output file.
 The number of columns in each file must be the same.
 Variable names should be the same, but the order doesn't matter.
 So for